+Homestead Refund Program

-These refund claims can be filed electronically.
-For details, obtain a copy of the Homestead Claim and Property Tax Relief Claim Booklet.
-The Homestead Refund program offers a property tax rebate of up to \$700 for homeowners and renters.
-To qualify, the claimant must be a Kansas resident (residing in Kansas the entire year) whose 2008 household income was \$29,700 or less, and who is over 55 years old, or is blind or disabled, or has a dependent child under 18 who lived with them all year.
+This program offers a property tax rebate of up to \$600 for homeowners and renters.
+To qualify, the claimant must be a Kansas resident (residing in Kansas the entire year) whose 2006 household income was less than \$28,000, and who is over 55 years old, or is blind or disabled, or has a dependent child under 18 who lived with them all year.
 "Household income" is generally the total of all taxable and nontaxable income received by all household members.
-This refund is claimed on Kansas Form K-40H, Kansas Homestead Claim.